camunda-community-hub/challenges/c8-loadtest-challenge/solution/SOLUTION.md

 6.9 Split the index

-In the Split command, give the target number of shards
+In the Split command, give the target number of shards.

-> Note: use the aliases name in the command, and the number of replica must match.
+> Note: Use the alias name in the command, and the number of replicas must match.

 ```shell
 $ curl -X POST http://localhost:9200/tmp_operate-flownode-instance-8.3.1/_split/operate-flownode-instance-8.3.1_ \